kirbysayshi/js13k-2020/README.md

 Started generating a starfield.
 Probably a better way to optimize so I'm not overdrawing as much...
 Also discovered a bug with how accelerators are drawn (maybe not taking camera into account?). oops!

 Drawing a tiled background efficiently is slightly more conditional work than I anticipated.

+## 2020-09-09

+Fixed the accelrator rendering bug.
+Now clearing canvas beyond camera.

+Keyboard events need to use `event.code`, which I didn't realize was different than `keyCode`: physical keyboard layout instead of key.
+Very nice!

+Added a boost mode to movement, unmetered so far.

+Three nights remain.